How to tell a Bible story

 Use a different perspective

-Tell the story from a different point of view; for example, tell it the way a bystander or even an animal in the story would have seen the event.
-Imagine what the donkey was ‘thinking’ when he was untied and brought to Jesus, and what he thought as he passed through the crowd-lined street.
-How about a group of ants sitting around a huge pile of breadcrumbs discussing what they heard and saw as Jesus fed the 5000.
-When telling the story of Elijah and the widow, how about letting the boy tell his friend how he saw his last meal being prepared and the awesome miracle that followed.
-Be original but stick to the facts and refer to the Bible passage.
+How about a group of ants sitting around a huge pile of breadcrumbs, discussing what they heard and saw as Jesus fed the five thousand?
+When telling the story of Elijah and the widow, you could let the boy tell his friend how he saw his last meal being prepared—and the amazing miracle that followed.
+Be original, but stick to the facts and refer to the Bible passage.

 Expression